mopamopa/Platooning/README.md

 Two simulation environments are used: 1. differential equations of [2] and 2. plexe.
 1. is for string stability of the platoon.
 2. deals with collision prediction.
 Code of 1. is reported in the repository, for 2. please refer to plexe.car2x.org/.

+Plexe automation.rar deals with running Plexe under different settings of the parameters.
+The main script is Plexe-Automatic.sh.
+The inherent files called by the script are reported for the sake of clarity.

 Do not hesitate to contact me: maurizio.mongelli@ieiit.cnr.it.

 [1] A. Fermi, M. Mongelli, M. Muselli and E. Ferrari, "Identification of safety regions in vehicle platooning via machine learning," 2018 14th IEEE International Workshop on Factory Communication Systems (WFCS), Imperia, 2018, pp. 1-4.